sympy/sympy/doc/src/modules/solvers/solveset.rst

  say, solving of `2**x + (a - 2)` for `x` where `a` is a symbolic parameter.
  As of now, It returns the solution as an intersection with `mathbb{R}`, which is trivial, as it doesn't reveals the domain of `a`, in the solution.

+..
+Also mention the no_empty_in PR by gxyd

 References